Nishikimaru Hisago Mino Bowl

 Nishikimaru Hisago Mino ware Bowl

-The Nishikimaru Hisago Mino Bowl is a charming piece that embodies the spirit of Japanese craftsmanship.
-Measuring 6.3 inches in diameter and 4.8 inches tall (16 cm x 12.1 cm), this porcelain bowl is designed not just for functionality but also for aesthetic appeal.
-Its smooth texture and delicate design invite touch, making every meal feel like a special occasion.
+The Nishikimaru Hisago Mino Bowl is a captivating piece that showcases Japanese craftsmanship.
+Measuring 6.3 inches in diameter and 4.8 inches tall (16 cm x 12.1 cm), this porcelain bowl is designed for both functionality and aesthetic appeal.
+Its smooth texture and delicate design invite touch, transforming every meal into a memorable dining experience.

 Product Information